askanium/recruitment-dapp/README.md

 ### Running backend project

 1. Open a terminal
-2. Run `ganache-cli` in order to run a local ethereum node If you don't have `ganache-cli` installed, check out the installation guide [here](https://github.com/trufflesuite/ganache-cli) or simply execute in a terminal `sudo npm install -g ganache-cli` You should get a similar result (but with different addresses): <br/>
+2. Run `ganache-cli` in order to run a local ethereum node.
+If you don't have `ganache-cli` installed, check out the installation guide [here](https://github.com/trufflesuite/ganache-cli) or simply execute in a terminal `sudo npm install -g ganache-cli` You should get a similar result (but with different addresses): <br/>
 ![ganache-cli initialized](assets/images/1.png)
 3. Open another terminal window
-4. cd into the /backend folder of the project (`cd /{path-to-project-folder}/backend)
+4. cd into the /backend folder of the project (`cd /{path-to-project-folder}/backend`)
 5. Run `truffle compile`.
 The project should compile and create the `build` folder with .json files in it.
 If you don't have truffle installed yet, run `sudo npm install -g truffle`